getfem/getfem/doc/sphinx/source/userdoc/model_generic_elliptic.rst

 The second function is::

-  size_type getfem::add_generic_elliptic_brick(md, mim, varname, dataname, region = -1);
+  size_type getfem::add_generic_elliptic_brick(md, mim, varname, dataexpr, region = -1);

-It adds a term with an arbitrary coefficient given by the data ``dataname`` of the model.
-This data have to be defined first in the model.
+It adds a term with an arbitrary coefficient given by the expression ``dataexpr`` which as to be a regular expression of the high-level generic assembly language (like "1", "sin(X[0])" or "Norm(u)" for instance) even depending on model variables (except for the complex version where it has to be a declared data of the model)

 Note that very general equations can be obtained with this brick.
 For instance, linear anisotropic elasticity can be obtained with a tensor data.
 When an order